CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > - Contribute on Github: [https://github.com/CPAN-Security/security.metacpan.org/tree/main/docs/supplychain-sbom.md](https://github.com/CPAN-Security/security.metacpan.org/tree/main/docs/supplychain-sbom.md)
 > - Discuss on IRC: [ircs://ssl.irc.perl.org:7063/#cpan-security](ircs://ssl.irc.perl.org:7063/#cpan-security)

-# SBOM Roles in a supply-chain
+## About this document

 In [Open-Source Software](glossary.md#open-source-software) supply chains, we find people filling distinct roles that each care about some metadata or tasks in SBOMs.

 This document attempts to offer an overview of these roles, how they are related, and hat each role cares about.

-## Supply-chain roles or SBOM Roles?
+## The relation between Supply-chain Roles and SBOM Roles

 - Any single person working within a supply-chain may have one or more roles, and switch between them as needed.
 - Each supply-chain role described in this document _MAY_ care about some specific SBOM metadata and their accompanying artifacts.